huggingface/transformers/examples/research_projects/xls_r/README.md

 of the participants' chosen language as well as the *real-world* `"dev"` data provided by the Hugging Face team.
 At the end of the robust speech recognition challenge, the speech recognition system will also be evaluated on the *real-world* `"test"` data provided by the Hugging Face team.
-Each participant should add a `eval.py` script to her/his model repository in a specific format that let's one easily evaluate the speech recognition system on both Common Voice's `"test"` data as well as the *real-world* audio data.
-Please read through the [Evaluation](#evaluation) section in order to make sure your evaluation script is in the correct format.
+Each participant should add an `eval.py` script to her/his model repository in a specific format that lets one easily evaluate the speech recognition system on both Common Voice's `"test"` data as well as the *real-world* audio data.
+Please read through the [Evaluation](#evaluation) section to make sure your evaluation script is in the correct format.
 Speech recognition systems with evaluation scripts in an incorrect format can sadly not be considered for the Challenge.

 At the end of the event, the best performing speech recognition system